SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 To simplify the pipeline in this workshop, we simulate the build and tests and skip any need for human input.
 Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `openshiftTag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.

 Jenkins should have the authorization to tag the image available in the DEV environment.
-In the codeready workspace terminal,run:
+In the codeready workspace terminal, run(ensure to replace ocpuser0XX with your assigned username):

 ~~~sh
 oc policy add-role-to-user edit system:serviceaccount:ocpuser0XX-coolstore-prod:jenkins -n ocpuser0XX-coolstore-dev